SharathPROG/Matplotlib/README.md

 ![](images/index_dict.png)

 Notice the difference?
-Now that we have a dictionary, what types of things can we do with it?

-What if we want to sort the dataframe based on the ranking value?
+Now that we have a dataframe, we can do all sorts of things!
+For example, what if we want to sort the dataframe based on the ranking value?
 We can achieve this with the following code:

 ```
 df.sort_values(by=['Rank'])